Emory College Online

 - You will need a microphone headset and webcam.

-- Emory College Online courses utilize either the Blackboard or Canvas platform, as well as Adobe Connect for synchronous (live) sessions.
+- Emory College Online courses utilize the Canvas platform and Zoom Video Conferencing for synchronous (live) sessions.

 - Course technology requirements (PDF)